LLNL/FPChecker/README.md

 When at least one of the threads in a CUDA grid produces any of the above cases, an error report is generated.

-FPChecker can also generate **warning reports** for computations that are close to become overflows or underflows, i.e., `x%` from the limits of normal values, where `x` is configurable.
+FPChecker can also generate **warning reports** for computations that are close to becoming overflows or underflows, i.e., `x%` from the limits of normal values, where `x` is configurable.

 # Getting Started

 ## How to Use FPChecker

 FPChecker instruments the CUDA application code.
-This instrumentation can be executed by one of three ways:
+This instrumentation can be executed in one of three ways:
-- **FPChecker front-end version**: this version uses a basic front-end that instruments assigments only (e.g., `x[i] = a + b ...;`) and it has no dependencies on clang/LLVM.
-While this version is work in progress (see the liimtations), it is able to instrument 99% of HPC codes and can catch most errors.
+- **FPChecker front-end version**: this version uses a basic front-end that instruments assignments only (e.g., `x[i] = a + b ...;`) and it has no dependencies on clang/LLVM.
+While this version is work in progress (see the [liimtations](limitations.md)), it can instrument 99% of HPC codes and catch most errors.

 - **Clang front-end version**: this version instruments the application's source code using a clang plugin.
-After theses transformations are performed, the code can be compiled with nvcc.
+After transformations are performed, the code can be compiled with nvcc.

 - **LLVM middle-end version**: this version performs instrumentation in the LLVM compiler intermediate representation (IR).
 It requires the CUDA application to be fully compiled with clang/LLVM.